 All course work should be completed during the term in which the student is to receive credit.
-Under extenuating circumstances, a student may apply for an "Incomplete."
-Incomplete forms are available from the Registrar.
-The student and professor will enter into and sign the incomplete agreement by the last day of the term.
-This contract between the student and professor then allows for an extension of time, not to exceed six weeks, during which the student must complete the regular requirements for the course.
-When the work has been completed within the six-week extension, the Registrar will record the grade.
-If work is not completed within the six weeks, the professor will determine the grade at that time.
+Under extenuating circumstances, a student may request an "Incomplete."
+Students should communicate with their instructor regarding the request for an Incomplete by the last day of the term.
+The Incomplete allows for an extension of time, not to exceed six weeks, during which the student must complete the regular requirements for the course.
+When the work has been completed within the six-week extension, the instructor will record the grade.
+If work is not completed within the six weeks, the professor will determine and record the grade at that time.
 If this is not done the Registrar's office is authorized to assign the grade of "F" to the student.
 With a written request from the professor, a grade can be changed after an "F" has been assigned.
 However, a grade cannot be changed more than one year after the end of the term in which the course was taken.